Tohar Butbul: Judo career

-Butbul's first medal at a senior competition came at the 'European Open Sofia' in January 2016 as he won the bronze after he defeated Sam Van't Westende of the Netherlands.
+Butbul's first medal at a senior competition came at the 2016 European Open Sofia in Bulgaria in January as he won a bronze after he defeated Sam van 't Westende of the Netherlands.

-On November 11, 2016, Butbul participated in the under 23 European Championship in Tel Aviv and won the silver in the 73 kg weight category after losing to Hidayet Heydarov of Azerbaijan in the final.
+On 11 November, Butbul participated in the 2016 European U23 Championships in Tel Aviv and won the silver in the 73 kg weight category after losing to Hidayat Heydarov of Azerbaijan in the final.

-On February 11, 2017, Butbul took part at the prestigious Paris Grand Slam for the first time and won a bronze medal.
+On 11 February, Butbul took part at the prestigious 2017 Paris Grand Slam for the first time and won a bronze medal.
 In the quarter-final match he defeated local French Loïc Korval but lost in the semi-final to Japan's Soichi Hashimoto.
-He then battled for the bronze against Giyosjon Boboev of Uzbekistan and won after he got a Waza-ari in golden score time.
+He then battled for the bronze against Giyosjon Boboev of Uzbekistan and won after he got a waza-ari in golden score time.
+He also won the 2017 Israeli Championships in Ra'anana.

-In April 2017, Butbul won the bronze medal at the Antalya Grand Prix after he defeated Rok Drakšič of Slovenia.
-Butbul participated in the 2017 European Championships held in Warsaw and finished in 5th place after he lost in the semi-final to Russia's Musa Mogushkov and in the bronze medal match to Tommy Macias of Sweden.
-On June 17, he won the silver medal at the Cancún Grand Prix.
-On October 27, he took part in the Abu Dhabi Grand Slam and won a bronze medal.
+In April, Butbul won the bronze medal at the 2017 Antalya Grand Prix in Turkey after he defeated Rok Drakšič of Slovenia.
+Butbul participated in the 2017 European Championships held in Warsaw, Poland, and finished in 5th place after he lost in the semi-final to Russia's Musa Mogushkov and in the bronze medal match to Tommy Macias of Sweden.
+On June, he won the silver medal at the 2017 Cancún Grand Prix in Mexico.
+On October, he took part in the 2017 Abu Dhabi Grand Slam in the United Arab Emirates and won a bronze medal.

+Butbul won bronze medals at the 2018 Zagreb Grand Prix in Croatia and in the 2018 Düsseldorf Grand Slam in Germany.

+Butbul won the gold medal at the 2019 Zagreb Grand Prix, silver medals at the 2019 World Masters in Qingdao in China and the 2019 Baku Grand Slam in Azerbaijan, and a bronze medal at the 2019 Tel Aviv Grand Prix.
+He won a silver medal at the 2019 New York Open Team Championships.
+He also won the 2019 Israeli Championships in Tel Aviv.